npinsker/nova/README.md

 ```

 then ```child``` will appear at the position (40, 40).
 If ```parent``` moves, then ```child``` will move by the same amount.

+## NovaEmitter

+A simple, FlxSprite-based emitter where each pixel can be arbitrarily programmed.

 (More detailed documentation to come!)